 Immediate suspension may last from several hours up until the determination of the Dean for Academic Affairs.
-Faculty members are solely responsible for making the decision to suspend immediately a predoctoral researcher from classroom or lab sessions in progress for inappropriate or unsafe behaviors.
+Faculty members are solely responsible for making the decision to suspend immediately a student from classroom or lab sessions in progress for inappropriate or unsafe behaviors.
+The faculty member will notify the Dean and Dean for Academic Affairs as soon as practicable when a student receives an immediate suspension.
 At the time of a suspension by the faculty and as soon as practicable following an immediate suspension, conditions for reinstatement are explained by the Dean or Dean for Academic Affairs.
 Failure to meet the conditions of reinstatement may result in course failure.

-During any suspension under this Policy, if it is an extended period, the predoctoral researcher's schedule will be halted and frozen until they are released from the suspension and return to class, lab activities, and program and activities.
+During any suspension under this Policy, if it is an extended period, the student's schedule will be halted and frozen until they are released from the suspension and return to class, lab activities, and program and activities.

-The Dean for Academic Affairs will review the faculty member's recommendation based on information provided by the faculty member, determine whether a policy violation occurred and, if so, what discipline will be imposed, and notify the predoctoral researcher of the determination in writing.
+The Dean for Academic Affairs will review the faculty member's recommendation based on information provided by the faculty member, determine whether a policy violation occurred and, if so, what interventions need to occur, and notify the student of the determination in writing.